adabru/lug-server/readme.md

 curl [your wordpress ip]
 ```

-Instead of using `docker stack deploy` you can also start all containers manually:
+Instead of using `docker-compose up` you can also start all containers manually:

 ```sh
 # pull all images